 Jarrett graduated magna cum laude from Claremont Men's College in 1977 with a B.A. in political science and earned his J.D. from the University of California, Hastings Collegeof the Law.

 Stories from Gregg Jarrett

-Fox News legal analyst Gregg Jarrett said Robert Mueller's probe into President Donald Trump is "illegitimate and corrupt."
+Fox News legal analyst Gregg Jarrett said on "Hannity" that Robert Mueller's prosecutors only care about "getting Trump and winning their cases."

 Candace Owens said Sunday on The Next Revolution that the sexual assault allegations toward Brett Kavanaugh represent a "witch hunt" from the #MeToo movement.

 Mark Levin hosted an in-depth interview with best-selling author and lawyer Gregg Jarrett and former Federal Election Commission chairman Bradley Smith.

 Fox News legal analyst Gregg Jarrett said Saturday on “Fox & Friends” that he believes Attorney General Jeff Sessions will be fired after the midterm elections.